moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What does [[Prototype]] "delegation" mean and how does it describe object linking in JS ?
 * What are the benefits of the "behavior delegation" design pattern ?
 What are the tradeoffs of using [[Prototype]]?
 * What is Coercion ?
+* What are the Falsy values in JavaScript ?

 #### Testing Questions: